SteamGame/steamSummerMinigame/README.md

 	 - Decrease Cooldowns if another player used a long-cooldown ability < 10 seconds ago

 - purchase abilities and upgrades intelligently

+- automatically update the script by periodically checking https://raw.githubusercontent.com/mouseas/steamSummerMinigame/master/autoPlay.js
+     - Simplify the Greasemonkey/Tampermonkey code so it just loads from ^.
+Add a separate .js file for this purpose, and obviously update the README.